The Story of Illume

 Juliana is so thankful for all that dance has given her, and is deeply grateful for the loving support of her husband and 2 daughters as she continues to share the joy of dance with her students!

-Trisha Hulet - Teacher
+Trisha Hulet - Dance

 Trisha loved ballet the moment she stepped into a ballet class at the age of 4.
 She has been doing ballet ever since that moment.
 She also found she loved sharing this passion with others and has been teaching ballet for 25 plus years!
 She spent most of the years teaching at Children's Ballet Theater.
 In recent years she has had the opportunity to choreograph for Oquirrh Mountain Youth Theatre.
 She is also part of Illume Dance Company's Narnia.